-If you fly, Marconi International Airport is just half an hour in a cab to the city centre and is served by low cost airlines like Ryan Air and Easy Jet.
+If you fly, Marconi International Airport is just half an hour in a cab to the city centre.
+It is served by low cost airlines like Ryan Air and Easy Jet.

-I recommend having a hire car for at least part of your trip, it will make visiting places like the Gelato Museum and the car factories a lot easier and the Emilia-Romagna countryside is a beautiful part of the world to explore.
+I recommend having a hire car for at least part of your trip.It will make visiting places like the Gelato Museum and the car factories a lot easier.
+Plus the Emilia-Romagna countryside is a beautiful part of the world to explore.
 Go through a reputable agency, we found Italian car hire companies to be a nightmare at best.

-As you can probably see, we absolutely adored our trip to Bologna, more so than any other of the Italian cities we’ve visited.
-We found the people very friendly, it really is a foodie paradise and it is surprisingly packed full of beautiful historical and cultural architecture.
+As you can probably see, we absolutely adored our trip to Bologna.
+More so than any other of the Italian cities we’ve visited.
+We found the people very friendly and it really is a foodie paradise.
+It is also surprisingly packed full of beautiful historical and cultural architecture.
 Take the kids to Bologna now while it still feels slightly like a secret!

-Or Get your guide has some fantastic organised tours in Bologna to help you get to know the city better.
+Get Your Guide has some fantastic organised tours in Bologna to help you get to know the city better.

 Make sure to pin for later for planning your trip to Bologna with kids